colemanwadsworth/Awesome-Heroes-Wiki/Charts/Weakness-and-resistances.md

 ---

-When being hit by light damage
+When being hit by light damage: __take +2 damage__

-When being healed by an effect
+When being healed by an effect: Heal -1 HP

-When attacking forcefields
+When attacking forcefields: deal +2 damage

-When casting spells on characters immune to magic damage temporarily
+When casting spells on characters immune to magic damage temporarily: the damage goes through

 ---